filipekojak88/pands-weekly-tasks/README.md

 The program workflow follow the steps:

 <ol>
-<li>User is prompt to input their account number</li>
+<li>User is prompt to input their account number.</li>
-<li>The program converts the number into a string and counts the number of characters</li>
+<li>The program converts the number into a string and counts the number of characters.</li>
-<li>It calculates the number of characters that need to be convert to 'X" by subtracting 4 from the amount of characters</li>
+<li>It calculates the number of characters that need to be convert to 'X' by subtracting 4 from the amount of characters.</li>
-<li>It isolates the last 4 digits of the account number</li>
+<li>It isolates the last 4 digits of the account number.</li>
-<li>It converts all the characters minus the last 4 to "X"</li>
+<li>It converts all the characters minus the last 4 to "X".</li>
-<li>The it outputs the modified account number with all characters displaying X except by the last 4 digits which are displayed in numbers as it appears in the account number</li>
+<li>Then it outputs the modified account number with all characters displaying X except by the last 4 digits which are displayed in numbers as it appears in the account number.</li>
 </ol>

 This program also accepts an account number of any number of characters.